Walking together in the Great Commission through mission trips

 A: Team size is dependent on the request and needs of the host congregation.

-A: Types of projects including canvassing, a variety of camps (Soccer, Fine Arts, Coding etc.), and Vacation Bible School.
+A: Types of projects including canvassing, a variety of camps (Sports, fine arts, etc.), and Vacation Bible School.

 A: For many domestic trips, you won’t have to worry about a language barrier.
-While it may be helpful for some members of the team to have some fluency in the local language on international trips, it is not required.
+On international trips, while it may be helpful for some members of the team to have some fluency in the local language, it may not be required.

-A: Yes – Team training includes developing a resiliency plan, culture sensitivity training, team building activities, devotions, and sharing ideas for fundraising.
-Most mission journey teams will meet four to five times as a team before departure.
+A: Yes – Resources are provided, including a self-study on culture, devotions, and ideas for fundraising.
+Most mission journey teams will meet twice as a team before departure.

-A: Your journey continues with a post-trip team meeting and a presentation to your church.
-Each team also leads an outreach activity or program in the local congregation/community.
-This could be an enhanced VBS program, canvassing your community, starting a campus ministry, or finding service projects in your community for your congregation to participate in.
+A: As a mission journeys team returns, they are encouraged to find new ways to reach out with the gospel to those in their community.Ā This could be an enhanced VBS program, canvassing your community, starting a campus ministry, or finding service projects in your community for your congregation to participate in.

 A: Mission Journeys travel expenses are funded by the team and/or their church or school, depending on the situation.
 The costs will vary for each trip.
 The Mission Journeys program also charges fees to help offset administrative expenses.
-Thanks to generous donors, the cost is $25/person.
-This includes the training materials and a Mission Journeys t-shirt.
+Program fees for domestic trips are $25/person.
+This includes the training materials, a Mission Journeys t-shirt, and the necessary background checks needed.
+Program fees for international trips are $55/person, which also includes travel insurance.
 We recommend that teams work with their church or school on fundraising, especially for those who might need financial assistance.

-A: You may be staying with a host family, in a hotel, or in dorm rooms.
+A: You may be staying with a host family or in dorm rooms.
+In some cases, you might need to stay in a hotel of your choosing.
 Housing is dependent on what the host can provide.

 A: Host families will be church members of the congregation or mission field you are working with.
 They have generously offered to share their home and meals to support the ministry.
 Host families may be a family with extra space to share or a retired couple looking to share their space with you.
 By staying with a host family, you may be building a life-long friendship.
 You may share a room with another member of your team, of the same gender.